abeebu/purview-custom-permissions/README.md

 # Github Action to Set Purview Permissions

+## Problem Statement
+Managing purview permissions cannot be easily done programmatically because permissions are managed in the data plane and not in IAM.
+This makes it difficult to assign permissions using IaCs such as terraform or bicep.
+Also, the only permission currently available to assign via `az cli` is the root collection admin.

-This action allows you to assign purview permissions to a user or security group.
+This action allows you to assign any purview permission(s) to a user or security group.

 ## Usage